 Courtney Walsh is the Manager of Corporate and Strategic Partnerships at Polaris.
 She works with companies on anti-human trafficking initiatives to integrate into their overall operations and supply chains.

-Courtney Walsh is a Regional Specialist in Polaris's Advisory Services team, covering 14 states.
-During her tenure at Polaris, Ms. Walsh has provided trainings and consultations to law enforcement, service providers, government agencies, and community members and managed the anti-trafficking response in her states.
+Most recently, Ms. Walsh served as a Regional Specialist in Polaris's Advisory Services team, covering 20 states.
+During her tenure with Advisory Services, Ms. Walsh provided trainings and consultations to cross-sector audiences and managed the anti-trafficking strategy and response in her states.

-Ms. Walsh holds a Masters in Public Policy from Harvard University’s John F. Kennedy School of Government, where she managed a policy analysis project with Microsoft Research and USC on technology and trafficking.
+Ms. Walsh holds a Masters in Public Policy from Harvard University’s John F. Kennedy School of Government, where she concentrated in business and government policy and managed a yearlong consultancy engagement with Microsoft Research and USC on technology and trafficking.
 She also holds a B.A. in Psychology from Colgate University (High Honors, Phi Beta Kappa).
-She currently serves as President of the Harvard Women in Defense, Diplomacy, and Development nonprofit organization and on the steering committee of the Alumnae-i Network for Harvard Women.

 Outside of work, she currently serves as President of the Harvard Women in Defense, Diplomacy, and Development organization and is an Adjunct Professor in American University's Kogod School of Business MBA program.